Temple Church: Master of the Temple

 The church always has two clergy, called the "Master of the Temple" and the "Reader of the Temple."
 The title of the Master of the Temple recalls the title of the head of the former order of the Knights Templar.
 The Master of the Temple is appointed by the Crown; the right of appointment was reserved when the Church was granted to the two Inns by James I in 1608.
 The church has the status of a peculiar rather than a private chapel and is outside any episcopal or archiepiscopal jurisdiction.
-The present Master of the Temple is the Reverend Robin Griffith-Jones, appointed in 1999.
+The present Master of the Temple is the Reverend Doctor Andrew Bowyer, appointed in 2026.
 The Master gives regular lunchtime talks open to the public.

 The official title of the Master of the Temple is the "Reverend and Valiant Master of the Temple."
 His official residence is the Master's House, a Georgian townhouse built next to the church in 1764.